haskell/cabal/Cabal/doc/installing-packages.rst

 .. option:: --libsubdir=dir

-    For use with Setup.hs files build against a version of Cabal prior to 1.25.
+    For use with Setup.hs files built against a version of Cabal prior to 1.25.
-    For later versions of Cabal, this flag is basically deprecated, and you should use ``--commonlibdir=dir``.
+    With later versions of Cabal, you should prefer :option:`--commonlibdir` and :option:`--hidir`, which let you separately specify where binary libraries and interface files get installed, so that binary libraries can be installed to a shared directory..

     A subdirectory of *libdir* in which libraries and interfaces are actually installed.
 For example, in the simple build system on Unix, the